 - Chalkboard paint

-- Paint in your favorite color (for the frame)
+- Paint in your favorite color (This is what I used)

 First, we picked a spot – we’ve got an area of the fence that’s nicely lined with trees and gets lots of shade.
 Jackson already plays over there a lot, so it was perfect!
 We started with a large 4X8 foot piece of plywood – now, this may be a slightly controversial choice, and we’re fully aware that something like Hardi board would survive the elements better, but we have some old plywood attached to the fence in our backyard that has been there for well over a year and it looks just fine.
 So, we figured we’d save a little money (and avoid seams, since Hardi board is smaller) and use wood instead of springing for anything else.
 We did take a few extra measures to keep it safe, though, so keep reading to see how we tried to make sure it’s as weather-proof as possible.